 top of page

-Forget a housewarming party—Alice Blackburn threw a house-moving party as she relocated her Hollywood bungalow from the freeway’s path to Los Feliz in 1948.
+Forget a housewarming party—Alice Blackburn threw a house-moving party in 1948 when she relocated her Hollywood bungalow from the freeway’s path to 2919 St. George Street.

 But before she would relocate the Craftsman, the enterprising woman decided to go out with a bang—and LIFE magazine went along for the raucous ride.

-As the two-story home rolled three miles from Mariposa (north of Melrose) to Saint George, Blackburn and 150 revelers danced and drank inside by candlelight.
+As the two-story home rolled three miles from Mariposa (north of Melrose) to St. George, Blackburn and 150 revelers—including Doris Day, Betty Hutton, and Dorothy Lamour— danced and drank inside by candlelight.
 But first, they each had to sign a waiver promising not to sue in “the event of disaster.”

 Among the party-goers was professional dancer Margaret Shapitric, who performed the hula barefoot for the crowd... which drew mixed reactions judging by this photo.